kschu91/puppet-gogs/README.md

 ## Limitations

-This module is developed and tested on Ubuntu, Debian and CentOS (RedHat should also work).
+This module is developed and tested on Ubuntu, Debian, CentOS and OracleLinux (RedHat should also work).
 But other distributions are currently not supported.
 Do not hesitate to [create an issue on Github](https://github.com/kschu91/puppet-gogs/issues/new) if you are facing any trouble.

 ## Development